by The Brightmine Editorial Team

 Louisiana has laws that provide greater protections to employees than federal law, including health care continuation coverage obligations for smaller employers and bone marrow donation leave, but generally follows federal law with respect to topics such as the minimum wage, overtime and occupational safety and health.

 Select Louisiana employment requirements are summarized below to help an employer understand the range of employment laws affecting the employer-employee relationship in the state.
-An employer must comply with both federal and state law.
+An employer must comply with federal, state, and local law.
+Where there is overlap, complying with the law that offers the greatest rights or benefits to the employee will generally apply.

 Fair employment practices

-The Louisiana Employment Discrimination Law (LEDL) prohibits an employer with 20 or more employees from discriminating on the basis of protected characteristics, including:
+The Louisiana Employment Discrimination Law (LEDL) prohibits an employer with 20 or more employees from discriminating on the basis of protected characteristics, including, but not limited to:

 The LEDL also prohibits an employer with 26 or more employees from discriminating on the basis of pregnancy, childbirth and related medical conditions.